-- Data collection - Public involvement
+- Data collection - Public participation

-The primary responsibility for ensuring that these tasks are appropriately and sensitively carried-out lies with the Transportation Systems and Funding Director, while the specific tasks are normally subdelegated within the Transportation Systems and Funding Department.
-The MORPC Director of Public and Government Affairs also has a significant role in the public involvement and notification responsibilities.
+The primary responsibility for ensuring that these tasks are appropriately and sensitively carriedout lies with the Transportation Infrastrucure and Development Department Director, while the specific tasks are normally sub-delegated within the Transportation and Infrastructure Development Department.
+The Communication and Engagement Director also has a significant role in the public participation and notification responsibilities.

-The MORPC Transportation Systems and Funding Department also has often performed special activities or planning studies that are specifically directed to the Title VI-protected populations.
-Examples include the MPO's past involvement with (and ongoing interest in) developing and maintaining the following:
+The MORPC Transportation Infrastrucure and Development Department has often performed special activities or planning studies outside the MPO's core planning process that are specifically directed to the Title VI-protected populations.
+Examples include the MPO's past participation with (and ongoing interest in) developing and maintaining the following:

-- human services transportation planning, mobility, and job access for the transportation disadvantaged as elements of the Coordinated Plan. - Transportation Demand Management Plan that incorporates mobility management. - Planning Framework for the Evacuation of the Transportation Needs Populations in Central Ohio. - insight2050 study that proactively plan for development and growth over the next 30+ years.
-This report considers changing demographics and impacts to the mobility of the transportation system.
+- human services transportation planning, mobility, and job access for the transportation disadvantaged as elements of the Regional Mobility Plan or Coordinated Plan. - Transportation Demand Management Plan that incorporates mobility management.

-- Minority Mobility Needs: During our outreach and analysis we did not identify any transportation needs specific to minority populations.
-Their needs were similar to the needs of the general population; access to jobs and other services and generally have adequate mobility throughout the region.
+- Planning Framework for the Evacuation of the Transportation Needs Populations in Central Ohio. - insight2050 study that proactively plans for development and growth over the next 30+ years.
+This report considers changing demographics and impacts to the mobility of the transportation system. - Active Transportation Plan encourages comprehensive and long-range active transportation planning to move the region towards and equitable and connected transportation nextwork. - Rickenbacker Area Study a community driven study of the intermodal hub to develop comprehensive approaches to economic development, infrastructure improvement, workforce mobility and affordable housing. - Minority Mobility Needs: During our outreach we did not identify any transportation needs specific to minority populations.
 Our planning process continuously reaches out to minority populations.
 To date we have not identified that minority populations in our region have transportation needs different from the population as a whole.
 These needs are access to jobs and other services; improve the safety of the transportation system; and minimize congestion.
+MORPC also considers the needs of the populatin with lower incomes, older adults and the transportation challenges associated with not having a car or the ability to drive in our region.
 Over the last several years, the agency has seen an increase in the need to improve transit services and provide more biking and walking infrastructure to create better and more sustainable neighborhoods.
-Our transportation planning process includes minority population groups and viewpoints. - Impacts of State and Federal funds: MORPC's analysis of the impact of the distribution of State and Federal funds is shown in figures IV-1 to IV-35 on pages 20- 37 of the Environmental Justice documentation.
+Our transportation planning process includes minority population groups and viewpoints. - Impacts of State and Federal Funds: MORPC's analysis of the impact of the distribution of State and Federal funds is shown in Figures IV-1 to IV-35 on pages 15-31 of the Environmental Justice documentation.
 The charts identify the impacts of the TIP projects with respect to particular measures on various populations groups which specially include minority and non-minority populations groups.
 A disparate impact would show up in these graphs if the trends depicted on the graph would be different between minority and non-minority population.
 In all measures the trend lines of minority and non-minority population follow a similar pattern as a result of the TIP projects when compared to the no build situation.
 More details can be derived by the paragraph associated with each measure.
 (See Appendix H.)